HorzaGobuchul/Amateur-Voat-Enhancements/README.md

-# Amateur-Voat-Enhancements
+# Amateur Voat Enhancements

-AVE is a light Voat Enhancement Suite
+AVE is a light Enhancement Suite for Voat.co

 List of featues coming soon